Case Study: Gallbladder Exam

 C. Emphysematous cholecystitis

 The images show a well distended gallbladder with folded membranous structure seen within the lumen of the gallbladder.
 This is the sloughed mucosal lining of the gallbladder.
-Since no air is seen within the gallbladder so it is not emphysematous cholecystitis.
-This is a surgical emergency, and the patient must undergo urgent surgery to prevent a fatal outcome.
+No air is seen within the gallbladder so it is not emphysematous cholecystitis.
+This is a surgical emergency and the patient must undergo urgent surgery to prevent a fatal outcome.